-I met Suvaid and Abir at Ganga Dhaba on a very hot Delhi afternoon, and we soon had a small pot of nun chai brought to the boil on the chai walla’s gas stove.
+I met Suvaid and Abir at Ganga Dhaba inside the grounds of Jawaharlal Nehru University on a very hot Delhi afternoon, and we soon had a small pot of nun chai brought to the boil on the chai walla’s gas stove.

-We spoke about the convivial nature of tea and the importance of sitting together and talking things through.
-Suvaid had earlier spoken with Abir about the project, and he happened to mention some of the difficulties I faced when first sounding out the idea.
-Someone had described the work as ‘cruel’ – akin to ‘eating biryani in the name of those who died at Babri Masjid’.
-At the time this comment had really upset me, but as Suvaid said again, just as he had almost 18 months ago in an email that eased my concerns, nun chai was relevant because it was so very much a part of daily life in Kashmir, for both the rich and the poor.
-Nun chai moved across most occasions in Kashmir from morning and afternoon, to celebration and bereavement.
-And it is the everyday-ness of this tea, and the space the project creates to sit and reflect and talk, to try to understand and to refuse to forget, that allows it to work.
+Suvaid had spoken with Abir about Cups of nun chai earlier, and he happened to mention some of the difficulties I faced when first sounding the idea out.
+An Indian friend had described the work as “cruel”—akin to “eating biryani in the name of those who died at Babri Masjid”.
+I almost didn’t start the project because of this, but as Suvaid said again, just as he had almost 18 months ago in an email that eased my concerns, nun chai was relevant because it was so very much a part of daily life in Kashmir, for the rich and the poor.
+Nun chai is everywhere—from morning to night, to celebration and bereavement.
+It is the everyday-ness of this tea and its relationship to conversation and community, to reflection and understanding that enables it to work.

-Over nun chai we chatted about life, we laughed a little and we learnt a little more about each other.
-Abir spoke of his research into mysticism in medieval Kashmir and the tenuous relationship that such histories have with conceptions of Kashmiri identity today.
-And then Abir, who was searching for a flat to rent in Delhi, left.
+Abir spoke of his research into mysticism in medieval Kashmir and the tenuous relationship that such histories have with certain politicised conceptions of identity in Kashmir today.
+And then Abir had to leave us—he was on the search for a flat to rent in Delhi.

-Suvaid was one of the first people I sought advice from when I initially conceived this work in mid-2010, and it felt good to finally have nun chai together.
-Because everything was understood, because we both inherently knew the context that these cups of nun chai had emerged from, there was no need for explanations.
-Our conversation continued for quite sometime in a beautiful, light hearted manner that felt good because of its simple refusal to be anything otherwise.
+Suvaid was one of the first people who supported my work in Kashmir, we’d shared many emails and it felt good to finally have nun chai together.
+Because we both knew the context that these cups of nun chai had emerged from, there was no need for explanations.
+Our conversation continued for quite some time in a beautiful, almost lighthearted manner that felt good because of its simple refusal to be anything else.

-As we spoke on it became more and more evident through our recollections, that our memories of 2010 had been marked not by dates, places, days or months, but by the number of dead at particular moments in time.
-I began speaking at one, then 17, then 30 something, Suvaid spoke of 40, I spoke of 69, and then as time passed, through what must have been a living nightmare for so many, that number reached 117.
-These are moments, memories from life not marked by dates or places or times but by the rising number of dead.
-Memory should not take place like this.
+But it soon came to light that our shared memories of 2010 had been marked not by dates, places, days or months, but by the number of dead at particular moments in time.
+I began at one, then 17, then 30 something, Suvaid spoke of 40, I remembered where I was when I found out 69 people had died, and then as time passed, through what must have been a living nightmare for so many, that number reached over 118.